thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## How does data flow between stateful and stateless components?

 In the above code example, the responsibility of managing state and handling events is split between two different component classes—`App` and `Track` respectively.
 An `<App />` component is stateful because its class uses the `getInitialState()` and `this.setState()` methods.
-On the other hand, a `<Track />` component is stateless because its class doesn't use the `getInitialState()` method or the `this.setState()` method.

-Being stateful, an `<App />` component is only responsible for managing a component hierarchy's state.
-While it could also handle a hierarchy's events, it follows the [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) and delegates the additional responsibility to the stateless components that it owns.

 ```text
 ┌────────── <App /> ─────────┐